 Have you had it with your adult child who wouldn't quit being disrespectful towards you and others?
-A study confirmed that tensions in the relationship between parents and grown children are common.
+A study confirmed that tensions in the relationship between parents and grown children are everyday.

-The situation is often driven by the child's opinion that they can disregard manners and household rules as adults.
+The child's opinion often drives the situation that they can disregard manners and household rules as adults.

 I'm sure you would agree that this attitude brings out a lot of mixed emotions, from feeling disappointed and frustrated to sad and hurt.
 Some days, you may feel like giving up.

-What if I tell you that knowing how to deal with a disrespectful grown child can change the game?
+What if I told you that knowing how to deal with a disrespectful grown child can change the game?
 First, we'll go over the signs and causes of the behavior.
-Next, we'll look at how the 13 outlined steps can help you deal with the situation objectively and improve compliance and respect.
+Next, we'll look at how the 13 steps outlined can help you deal with the situation objectively and improve compliance and respect.

 What Does it Mean to be Disrespectful?

-Disrespectful (also known as rudeness, ill-mannered, or insolence) is an attitude that conveys disregard for others, rules, and authority.
-A lack of courtesy can also take the form of breaking boundaries, devaluing people, refusing to listen, interrupting, or being dismissive.
+Disrespectful (rudeness, discourteous, or insolence) is an attitude that conveys disregard for others, rules, and authority.
+A lack of courtesy from a grown child can also come from breaking boundaries, devaluing people, refusing to listen, interrupting, or being dismissive.

 Potential reasons behind your child’s disrespectful behavior

-Without blaming anyone, it's helpful to take a moment to assess the possible reasons your child is acting out.
+Without blaming anyone, taking a moment to assess the possible reasons your child is acting out is helpful.
 Pinpointing the root cause of their actions is the first step to finding helpful solutions.
-Some of it comes down to learned behavior from parents, peers, or social media.
+Some come down to learned behavior from parents, peers, or social media.

 Other factors include parenting style, mental health problems, substance use, and unresolved childhood trauma.
 Distress or trouble regulating emotions as they navigate the difficulties of adulthood can also contribute to rebelliousness.

-To find out if you're a source of the problem, ask yourself these two key questions:
+To find out if you're the source of the problem, ask yourself these two key questions:

 Possible consequences of ill manners

 Your contribution, if any, to the problem doesn't make you a so-called “bad” parent.
-As parents, we do the best we can and still make many mistakes raising our children along the way.
+As parents, we do our best, but we still make many mistakes while raising our children.
 What matters is awareness and seeking tips on how to deal with a disrespectful grown child.
 Here's why.

 Discourtesy is bound to ignite arguments and chaos within the home, and it doesn't stop there.
-Your child might be disrespecting their peers, teachers, and other people they come into contact with.
+Your child might disrespect their peers, teachers, and other people they come into contact with.
 They may get into trouble with authority figures or the law because of it.

 Here are some of the many things disrespectful grown kids say and do: